Welcome to Love, Scratch!

 When I was growing up, the kitchen was my favorite room in the house.
 I bet it was your favorite too, right?
 It’s where everything happened: singing and celebration; fighting and crying; working and playing–it was all there right along with (and perhaps because of) the food.
 The kitchen was alive to me, and I would wander there whenever I was lonely or bored.
 It is where I first felt creative, the place where failure didn’t scare me or keep me from trying again.
 My favorite part of the day was just simply being in the kitchen with my mom and dad, perched on a stool watching them throw together a meal at the end of a long day–often simple, always good.
 They taught me how to transform ingredients into something much more than just dinner.
 They fed my heart just as much as they fed my mouth, and what I remember most about life in our kitchen isn’t so much the food itself, but about what happened in the lives of people that met there after a long day spent apart.
 I want the same for my own kids, and the last thing I want is for them to feel their allergies are a burden or inconvenience to me.

 On the surface, Love, Scratch is a letter to Joey about the ups and downs I experience in our kitchen as I navigate the unfamiliar terrain of life as a food allergy family.
-But deeper than that, these letters celebrate the way faith, family and food mingle to minister to our souls.
+But deeper than that, my hope is that Love, Scratch lives out Philippians 2:14-16, and that it gives others a glimpse of good living and a glimpse of the living God by celebrating the way faith, family and food mingle to minister to our souls.
 I talk a lot about what Jesus is teaching me (through food, mostly, because food is my love language), and share stories about living life with my beautiful, quirky family because in our home, the kitchen is much, much more than just the place where I cook dinner.

 Since you are here (and I’m so glad that you are), I imagine the same could be said of your kitchen.